akhdaniel/BukaLapak-API/products.md

 ## Bukalapak Products API

 ### List Products
 Get a number of products.
-If parameter `q` exist, this will give a number of products matching with keywords `q`
+If parameter `keywords` exist, this will give a number of products matching with keywords `keywords`

 You can optionally set `If-None-Match` header or `Etag` header.
 If request `Etag` match, server will send `304 Not Modified` response without body.